-- To edit or delete a defined Resource Group, select it in the Resource Groups page and then click Edit or Delete. - Operators can edit the elements comprising the Resource Group and / or the name of the group. - After defining a new Resource Group, the group type cannot be changed (for example, from a Nodes group to a VoIP Peers group).
+- To edit or delete a defined Resource Group, select it in the Resource Groups page and then click the edit or delete icon. - Operators can edit the elements comprising the Resource Group and / or the name of the group. - After defining a new Resource Group, the group type cannot be changed (for example, from a Nodes group to a VoIP Peers group).